Garden Tips

 Get to know your USDA Zone.
 This will tell you when it is safe to plant tender plants outside.

 The same methods can be used as season extenders in the fall.
 Sheets are the most helpful in the fall because plants are much larger by the end of summer.
 Finding old sheets in garage sales is a real plus for this purpose.
-Usually there is a frost for 1 to 3 nights in the fall then you get a warm spell again.
+Usually there is frost for 1 to 3 nights in the fall then you get a warm spell again.
 So if you can keep your plants alive for those few nights you can usually keep picking veggies another month.

 Weeds